• Skip to primary navigation

 Notes

-1. Taste-test the batter after first blended, and add more vanilla if you want to further disguise the white bean flavor.
-If it's still evident, you can add mint extract or a pinch of cayenne pepper to increase the heat and block the bean taste.
+Taste-test the batter after first blended and add more sugar to make it sweeter.
+Double the vanilla or add ½ teaspoon of mint extract or a pinch of cayenne pepper if you taste the beans.

-2. If your ingredients are dryer than mine, you can add milk to produce the fudgy texture you see in my food processer.
+Texture adjustments.
+If your ingredients are dryer than mine, you can add more milk to produce the fudgy texture you see in my food processer.
 Add it 1 tablespoon at a time and process between each addition.

 Nutrition